googlearchive/instantbuy-sample-csharp/README.md

 instantbuy-sample-csharp
 ========================

-A CSharp Web Application that implements the Instant Buy Web API
+A C# Web Application that implements the Instant Buy Web API.

 Requirements
 =============